Workshop 1: Introduction to PyPSA & TYNDP reference grids#

 n2.global_constraints

-type investment_period carrier_attribute sense constant mu
+type investment_period bus carrier_attribute sense constant mu

 lv_limit transmission_volume_expansion_limit NaN AC, DC <= 1.555173e+08 0.0